 We divide the SEO work across these 5 categories each month and include time for monthly reports.
-Reporting is one of the most important aspects of developing and maintaining great relationships with our clients.
+We feel reporting is one of the most important aspects of developing and maintaining great relationships with our clients.

 Unique, Easy to Understand, Video SEO Reports & Documentation Tailored for Your Business

 Our monthly reports are quite unique in that we don’t just send a document full of charts and data for you to puzzle out – we create custom videos where we describe the work we did over the last month and talk about the strategy for next month.
-In these videos, we also explain and highlight important data points found in the document created for you.
-It is our goal to make sure you understand what we’ve done and how it is helping.
-As a result, you know exactly what SEO work will be done on your site and we have a clear plan to refer to.
+We also explain and highlight important data points found in the document created for you.
+We try very hard to make sure you understand what we’ve done and how it is helping.

 Glossary of SEO Liverpool Terms

 Backlinking: A backlink is a link created when one website links to another.
 Backlinks are also called “inbound links” or “incoming links.”
-Backlinks are important to SEO Liverpool.
+Backlinks are important to Liverpool SEO.
 These are links from external websites with authority, that link back to a page/s on a client’s website.